ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 Save your pipeline settings by clicking `Save`, then initiate the pipeline by clicking `Run`.
 ![Step](../media/1/21.jpg)

+> [!NOTE]
+> Fabric's intelligent compute resources are dynamically adjusted based on historical usage, peak demands, and current activity levels.
+With nearly 600 of us today working simultaneously, primarily within the same region, startup times for Spark compute instances may be longer than usual.
+Typically, our starter pool initiates new Spark sessions in about 10 seconds.
+However, due to today's high volume, we may transition to the on-demand pool, resulting in wait times of approximately 2 to 3 minutes for some sessions.

 ## 1.1.22. **Monitor Pipeline Execution**
 Observe the notification indicating the pipeline is running, then switch to the `Output` tab.
 ![Step](../media/1/22.jpg)